Tips

 What truly defines a nozzle as "high flow"?
 This is a crucial aspect that many people overlook, and it is rarely connected to the actual performance of nozzles.

-In fact, the majority of nozzles, with the exception of the CHT type that features a unique internal design, demonstrate comparable melting efficiencies, a fact that is rarely emphasized in online discussions and testing, at least in my experience.
+In fact, the majority of nozzles, with the exception of the CHT type that features a unique internal design, demonstrate comparable melting efficiencies, a fact that is rarely emphasised in online discussions and testing, at least in our experience.

 Hot-ends like Slice with the Mosquito achieve their "high flow" status by simply extending their melt zones.
 This is a key point: it’s not about an inherent capacity for higher flow, but rather the length of the melt zone that makes the difference.